danbev/learning-iot/README.md

 So at this stage we have a PN junction between the substrate and the two N-type regions.
 Next an oxide insulator is added between the two N-types.
-And on top of that a metal later is added.
+And on top of that a metal layer is added.
 And this is the origin of the first part of the name, Metal for the metal plate, oxide for the insulator, and semiconductor for the PN.